Detmers pitches Halos past Astros 3-1 for 1st big league win

 TRAINER’S ROOM

-Astros: RF Kyle Tucker is likely to be out for at least another week, manager Dusty Baker said.
+Astros: RF Kyle Tucker is likely to be out for at least another week, Baker said.
 He went on the injured list for health and safety reasons Saturday, but the team hasn’t disclosed more details.

-Angels: Mike Trout will travel with the team on its upcoming road trip, manager Joe Maddon said.
+Angels: Mike Trout will travel with the team on its upcoming road trip.
 The three-time AL MVP hasn’t played in three months due to a calf injury, but he hopes to play again this season.

 UP NEXT

-Astros: Jake Odorizzi (5-6, 4.59 ERA) is scheduled to take the mound Monday when Houston opens a four-game series at Kansas City.
+Astros: Jake Odorizzi (5-6, 4.59 ERA) starts Monday when Houston opens a four-game series at Kansas City.

 Angels: José Suarez (5-5, 3.90 ERA) takes the mound at Yankee Stadium on Monday for a makeup game against New York in the opener of a 10-game trip.